legendddhgf/cmps012b-pt.w18.grading/pa1/README.md

 ./pa1.sh
 ```

-The tests will print out the difference between your output and the correct
+The tests will first print out the difference between your output and the
-output, using the `diff -bBwu` command.
-Lack of any output between the set of
+correct output, using the `diff -bBwu` command.
+Lack of any output between the
-"==========" means that your program is running correctly.
-Any lines prefixed
+set of "==========" means that your program is running correctly.
+Any lines
-with `-` are from your own output, and are incorrect.
-Any lines prefixed with
+prefixed with `-` are from your own output, and are incorrect.
+Any lines
-`+` are from the correct output, and are missing in your output.
+prefixed with `+` are from the correct output, and are missing in your output.

+Next the tests will include 5 unit tests from ModelRecursionTest.java which will
+provide information on which tests were passed / whether you had an exception
+in your code / your final score for the unit tests

 ## Removal